 • Rechargeable batteries are to be collected in laboratories and labeled with the Rutgers universal waste label.

-• These waste materials are picked-up by REHS.
-Use the link below for requesting a pick-up of rechargeable batteries.
+• These waste materials are picked up by REHS.
+Use the link below to request a pick-up of rechargeable batteries.

 • Currently REHS is not collecting non-rechargeable alkaline batteries, these can be discarded in the general trash.